idptools/metapredict/docs/usage/command-line.rst

-Graphing Predicted AlphaFold2 Confidence Scores from a fasta file
+Graphing Predicted AlphaFold2 pLDDT Scores from a fasta file
 -------------------------------------------------------------------

-The ``metapredict-graph-confidence`` command from the command line takes a .fasta file as input and returns a graph of the predicted AlphaFold2 confidence score for every sequence within the .fasta file. **Warning** This will return a graph for every sequence in the FASTA file.
+The ``metapredict-graph-pLDDT`` command from the command line takes a .fasta file as input and returns a graph of the predicted AlphaFold2 pLDDT confidence score for every sequence within the .fasta file. **Warning** This will return a graph for every sequence in the FASTA file.

 .. code-block:: bash

-	$ metapredict-graph-confidence <Path to .fasta file>
+	$ metapredict-graph-pLDDT <Path to .fasta file>

 **Example**

 .. code-block:: bash

-	$ metapredict-graph-confidence /Users/thisUser/Desktop/interestingProteins.fasta
+	$ metapredict-graph-pLDDT /Users/thisUser/Desktop/interestingProteins.fasta

-If no output directory is specified, this function will make an output directory in the current working directory called *confidence_out*.
+If no output directory is specified, this function will make an output directory in the current working directory called *pLDDT_out*.
 This directory will hold all generated graphs.

 **Additional Usage**